 Model fitting to human choice and accuracy data.
-Average human accuracy (% correct responses) and choices (% target responses) across the 16 trials that constituted each block are shown in Fig. 1b.
-Accuracy increased across the block overall (F = 29.9, p < ), but did so faster in blocks with familiar cues (trial x cue interaction, , p < 0.008).
-Participants began with a bias to respond ‘target’ that abated across the block (, p < ) in roughly equal measure for the two conditions (F < 1).
-The choice and accuracy of the best-fitting model parameterisation (lines) is rendered onto equivalent human data in Fig. 1b across the block in each condition.
+Average human accuracy (% correct responses) and choices (% target responses) across the 16 trials that constituted each block are shown in Fig. 1b (dots).
+Accuracy increased across the block overall (F(7,117) = 29.9, p < 0.001), but did so faster in blocks with familiar cues (trial x cue interaction, F(7,118) = 2.90, p < 0.008).
+Participants began with a bias to respond ‘target’ that abated across the block (F(7,125) = 46.0, p < 0.001) in roughly equal measure for the two conditions (F < 1).
+Next, we adjusted the model parameters to fit one half of the human choice data (even blocks), using the resulting parameters to predict performance for the remaining half (odd blocks), separately for familiar and novel conditions.
+The choice and accuracy of the best-fitting model parameterisation (lines) is rendered onto equivalent human data in Fig. 1b, revealing good fits across the block in each condition.